AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/encapsulate.md

 ---
 id: encapsulate
-title: Encapsulate Transform
+title: encapsulate Transform
 sidebar_label: Encapsulate
 ---

-# encapsulate transforms (GraphQL Mesh)
+# encapsulate transform

 The `encapsulate` transform allow you to easily encapsulate a specific schema into a single field under the root type.